tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 ### Using the {{site.productname}} React component as a controlled component

-> **Warning**: The controlled component can have performance problems on large documents as it requires converting the entire document to a string on each keystroke or modification.
+> **Caution**: The controlled component can have performance problems on large documents as it requires converting the entire document to a string on each keystroke or modification.

-To use the editor as a [controlled component](https://reactjs.org/docs/forms.html#controlled-components) both the `value` and `onEditorChange` props should be used.
+To use the editor as a [controlled component](https://reactjs.org/docs/forms.html#controlled-components), both the `value` and `onEditorChange` props are required.

-The `value` prop enforces the given value so if it is provided on its own then the editor will rollback any changes.
+The `value` prop is used to set and re-set the editor content.
+If it is not updated to the latest version of the editor content, the editor will rollback any changes.

-The `onEditorChange` prop allows providing an event handler that will be run on any change to the editor value.
-Changes to the editor must be applied to the `value` prop within 200 milliseconds to avoid them being rolled back.
+The `onEditorChange` prop is used to provide an event handler that will be run when any change is made to the editor content.
+Changes to the editor must be applied to the `value` prop within _200 milliseconds_ to prevent the changes being rolled back.

 ##### Example: Functional controlled component